obsidian-language/obsidian-c/README.md

 ### Building & Installing

-For full infomation on building Obsidian, see [Obsidian Building Guide](#).
+For full information on building Obsidian, see [Obsidian Building Guide](#).
 Here follows a summary - if you get into trouble, the Building Guide has all the answers.

-Before builing Obsidian you may need to install some other tools and libraries.
-See, [Setting up your system for builing Obsidian](#).
+Before building Obsidian you may need to install some other tools and libraries.
+See, [Setting up your system for building Obsidian](#).

 **Quick start**: Obsidian is built using the [Make build system](#).
 The following gives you a default build:
 ```